audrey-roe/Tongue/README.md

 ## Appreciation

-We would like to express our heartfelt appreciation to [Designer's Name], whose creative vision and inspiration were instrumental in bringing Tongues to life.
+We would like to express our heartfelt appreciation to SimpleBear `@itsWindows11`, whose creative vision and inspiration were instrumental in bringing Tongues to life.
 Your dedication and design expertise have greatly enriched the project, making it a user-friendly and visually appealing tool for language enthusiasts.

 ## Contributing